-The Fund's independent valuers, Cushman and Wakefield (C&W) undertook their financial year-end review of the properties in the Fund as at 30 September 2021.
-This valuation confirmed a value of $\in$ 48,570,000 in respect of the portfolio and resulted in an uplift over the year to end September 2021 of $\in$ 325,000 or 0.67%.
+The Fund's independent valuers, Cushman and Wakefield undertook their financial year-end review of the properties in the Fund as at 30^{th} September 2022.
+This valuation confirmed a value of $\notin 54,830,000$ in respect of the portfolio and resulted in an increase in the portfolio's value over the year to end September 2022 of $\notin 6,260,000$ or 13%.
+This increase was primarily driven by the acquisition of property over the year.